mnestorov/git-commands/README.md

-# Git
+# Git Commands

-Git command reference.
+These advanced Git commands and techniques will help you take your Git skills to the next level, allowing you to more effectively manage and collaborate on complex code projects.

 ## Setting up Git